The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Student Learning Experiences

-Graduates can competently take up positions in administration, marketing and project and event management for arts and culture and creative industries.
-They will be effective in running business operations, engaging the public and improving customer service and front-stage experience.
-Their employers include creative industries, cultural venues, museums, exhibition spaces, performing venues, art groups, NGOs and foundations, event organisers and the Government.
+Graduates of the programme will develop transdisciplinary skills, creativity, intercultural awareness and entrepreneurial mindset that enable them to facilitate creative content creation and delivery and/or take up business positions in administration, marketing, distribution, project and event management for entertainment, arts, culture and creative industries.
+Graduates will be effective in running business operations, engaging the public audiences, enhancing customer services and front-stage experiences.
+Their employers include entertainment businesses, creative industries, cultural venues, museums, exhibition spaces, performing venues, art groups, NGOs and foundations, art traders, event organisers and the Government.